Want to catch a glimpse of our closest genetic relatives? Here's where to head.Read more...

-The habitats found in the Niokolo-Koba National Park range from Sudan/Guinea savannah to riverine stretches © Eduardo Huelin, Dreamstime
+The habitats found in Parc National du Niokolo-Kobarange from Sudan/Guinea savannah to riverine stretches © Eduardo Huelin, Dreamstime

 Explore the bush in a 4x4 or paddle upstream in a pirogue at Niokolo-Koba National Park, where lion still run wild.

-Inscribed as a UNESCO World Heritage Site in 1981 and ignominiously added to the list of endangered world heritage sites in 2007, Niokolo-Koba National Park extends over 9,130km2 of river, savannah and gallery forest southeast of Tambacounda, and represents the largest and wildest area of protected and uninhabited land in Senegal.
+Inscribed as a UNESCO World Heritage Site in 1981 and ignominiously added to the list of Endangered World Heritage Sites in 2007, Parc National du Niokolo-Koba extends over 9,130km2 of river, savannah and gallery forest southeast of Tambacounda, and represents the largest and wildest area of protected and uninhabited land in Senegal.
 The habitats here vary between wide expanses of Sudan-Guinea savannah punctuated by riverine stretches of gallery forest, floodplains, marshes and even a few hills towards the southeast of the park, which peak at the rarely visited 311m Mount Assirik.
 Most of the easily accessed areas of the park lie along the Gambia River, but the park also takes in the rambling watercourses of several tributaries, including the Koulountou and the park’s namesake river, the Niokolo-Koba.